arkency/posts/posts/2014-08-24-ruby-rails-adapters.md

 so they might even not be worth writing.
 If the communication is not using HTTP, testing it might be even more complicated.

-Test specify for one adapter:
+Test specific for one adapter:

 ```
 #!ruby